 RHB_CMRAP_MIX_PROP: This table contains the as-placed properties of the AC mix used in cold-mix recycled AC overlays, including asphalt content, air voids, specific gravity, stability, and other AC properties.
-This table was removed from the SDR starting with SDR 23 since all records were removed from the table in response to database module feedback report on problems with the previous data entered in the table.

 RHB_CMRAP_NEW_AC_PROP: This table contains the properties of the new asphalt cement used in cold-mix recycled AC overlays, including viscosity, ductility, penetration, and other asphalt cement properties.